parihumagain/Give-me-gestalt_group_3/preregistration/preregistration.md

 # Background
+> "The finding of this strong correlation between detectability and preference offers wide implications for art history and human cognition as it points to a mechanism that allows us to derive pleasure from searching for and finding meaningful patterns."
+[1] <br>

-Gestalt theory has been around for a while, and it was suggested that it was never initially proven, that people prefer art, in which they can recognize patterns and structures, before the experiment we try and reproduce.
-Therefore cubist art is chosen, since it is a mixture of forms, which need to be assembled by the viewer.
-After looking at the experiment we noticed, that only 20 people were tested and for those 20 people a strong correlation between likliness and understanding was suggested.
-We aim to have more participants doing our study to get a broader and more reliable result.
+Gestalt theory has been around for a while and it was suggested that it was never initially proven, that people prefer art in which they can recognize patterns and structures.
+The experiment we reproduce acknowledge this lack of scientific proof of a relation that was proposed in many different contexts: philosophy, psychology and neuroscience.
+Cubist art is chosen, since it is a mixture of forms, which need to be assembled by the viewer - and that are more or less easy to detect.
+Reviewing the experiment we noticed that only 20 participants were tested and a strong positive correlation between likliness and understanding was suggested [1].
+We aim to have more participants for our study to get a broader and more reliable result.

 # Research questions
 Is there a positive relation between the recognition of patterns and structures and the likleness of a cubist painting?